OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

         * Name: `kamatera-node`
         * Engine options > Storage Driver: `overlay2`
         * Create template
-    * set checkboxes: etcd, Control Plane, workers (on next step we will separate workers from control plane)
+    * set checkboxes: etcd, Control Plane
-* Create cluster

-Wait for controlplane node status to be `Active`

-**important** There is a known issue in the Rancher server we are using (2.1.7).
-To ensure smooth clust creation, nodes should be added one at a time, waiting for each one to be in `Active` status before adding the next one.
-(This bug should be resolved in Rancher 2.2.x when it's released)

-Add worker node pool and 1st worker node

-* edit cluster > Add node pool
+* add the workers node pool
     * Name Prefix: `my-cluster-workers`
     * Count: 1
     * Template: `kamatera-node`
-    * Set checkbox: workers
+    * Set checkboxes: etcd, workers

-Wait for worker node to be in `Active` status

-Add an additional worker node:

-* Cluster nodes > Click on `+` button to add another node to the workers node pool.
+* Create cluster

-Wait for the additional worker node to be in `Active` status.
+Wait for all nodes to be in `Active` status.

+If you see some errors, just wait and they will be resolved automatically.

 **troubleshooting cluster creation errors**